SAP-samples/teched2025-XP267/exercises/ex4/README.md

 ---

-## 4.3 – Confirm the Upscale in SAP BTP Cockpit
+## Exercise 4.3 – Confirm the Upscale in SAP BTP Cockpit

 1. In your BTP subaccount, navigate to the Cloud Foundry **dev** space.